 Team: New Business | Commitment: Career | Location: kenya

-- Strong verbal and written skills in English and Kiswahili are required; knowledge of local languages is strongly preferred.
+- Excellent oral and written communication skills in English is required; oral and written fluency in regional languages is preferred.

 We are an Equal Opportunity Employer.
 All qualified applicants will receive consideration for employment and will not be discriminated against on the basis of race, color, religion, sex, sexual orientation, national origin, age, disability, or protected veteran status.
 CNFA takes affirmative action in support of its policy to advance in employment individuals who are minorities, women, protected veterans, and individuals with disabilities.

 Only those candidates selected for further consideration will be contacted.